zzzprojects/docs/dapper-plus.net/pages/documentations/licensing.md

 ---
 Title: Dapper Plus Licensing
 MetaDescription: Learn about how to add the license from the code or config file for the Dapper Plus library.
-Learn how to validate the license was correctly added.
+Learn how to validate the license has been correctly added.
-LastMod: 2024-04-11
+LastMod: 2025-06-16
 ---

 # Licensing